Advancing Toward Robust and Scalable Fingerprint Orientation Estimation: From Gradients to Deep Learning: Orientation Estimation of Fingerprint

-The fingerprint orientation estimation algorithm needs to perform well in the noisy region in smoothing the orientation filed and also preserve the orientation in the neighborhood of the singularity.
-Based on weighted \textit{Discrete Cosine Transform} (DCT), Liu et al. \cite{liu2014fingerprint} has proposed fingerprint orientation filed reconstruction algorithm which performs well in both regions.
-Bian et al. \cite{bian2014fingerprint} uses a technique based on quadratic approximation by orthogonal polynomial in two discrete variables for fingerprint orientation filed estimation.
-The \textit{Linear Projection Analysis} (LPA) is used for estimation of the orientation of local regions.
-Based on sparse coding and discrete cosine transform, Lui and Lui \cite{liu2012fingerprint} proposed a fingerprint orientation field model.
-They use linear combination of sparse coefficient and DCT atoms for orientation field reconstruction.
+The fingerprint orientation estimation algorithm needs to perform well in the noisy region in smoothing the orientation field and also preserve the orientation in the neighborhood of the singularity.
+Based on weighted \textit{Discrete Cosine Transform} (DCT), Liu et al. \cite{liu2014fingerprint} proposed a fingerprint orientation field reconstruction algorithm:

+where \(w_{uv}\) are weights adapted to image quality, achieving good performance in both smooth and singularity regions.

+Bian et al. \cite{bian2014fingerprint} used a technique based on quadratic approximation by orthogonal polynomials in two discrete variables:

+where \(\phi_i, \psi_j\) are orthogonal basis functions.
+The \textit{Linear Projection Analysis} (LPA) is used for estimation of the orientation of local regions: